-Prerequisite: (1) ENGL 1010, ENGL 1220, or ENGL 1230
+Prerequisite: (1) ENGL 1010 or ENGL 1220 or ENGL 1230

-Students continue to develop writing and critical thinking skills learned in ENGL 1010, 1220, or 1230 by integrating outside research into their own writing that answers a question.
-Students research, analyze, and organize primary and secondary sources of information and demonstrate their critical thinking through different types of writing assignments that include supported persuasion, argument, and a research paper.
+Students continue to develop writing and critical thinking skills learned in level-1 English course by integrating outside research into their own writing.
+Students research, analyze, and organize primary and secondary sources of information and demonstrate their critical thinking through different types of thesis-driven writing assignments, including persuasive/argumentative.